24anisha/copilot-evaluation-harness/README.md

 ## Copilot Evaluation Harness
-Dataset and Evaluation Metrics for the [Copilot Evaluation Harness Paper](https://arxiv.org/pdf/2402.14261)
+Dataset and Evaluation Metrics for the [Copilot Evaluation Harness Paper](https://arxiv.org/pdf/2402.14261).

+This repository is a work in progress.
+Currently, a sample of data from one of our five evaluation metrics is available to use.

 ### Ingestion
 The following code snippet allows you to iterate through the data for a specific evaluation metric and read the JSON file for each test case into a dictionary